✔️Made In USA

 ✔️Certificate of authenticity included

 The Heritage Museum is a collection of artifacts from the history of the world.
 The specimens have been specifically selected and curated for the museum.
 From meteorites and dinosaur fossils to barbed wire from D-Day, the personal museum includes artifacts from some of the most important events in history.
-Each artifact is broken up into smaller samples and carefully prepared for inclusion.
+Each artifact is carefully prepared for inclusion.
 The samples are then professionally cast in acrylic.
 The museums are polished to a glass-like surface and will last for generations with proper care.